“Banking has to work when and where you need it ...”

 On top of that, AI can make for a much more accurate risk analysis, where the risk for the banks might also decrease.

-On the other hand, in the SMBs world, the leading competition for SMBs is not about interest rates and fees, as you might think, but it’s about speed, transparency, and likelihood of approval.
+On the other hand, in the SMBs world, the leading competition for SMBs is not about interest rates and fees, as you might think, but it’s about speed, transparency, and the likelihood of approval.

 SMBs are less than happy with the service they receive from their online or mobile banks.
 According to a FIS Global study, the dissatisfaction is correlated with SMBs' indication that their bank's digital offerings are poor.